bonustrack/kbyte/README.md

 # kbyte.js

-A lightweight JavaScript library for Byteball
+A lightweight JavaScript library for Obyte

 ### Install
 kbyte was designed to work both in the browser and in Node.js.